MasoniteFramework/orm-docs/models.md

 > Note that this will only create a new model instance but will not contain any additional fields on the table.
 It will only have whichever fields you pass to it.

-You can "refresh" the model.
-This will call the table again to get the full record:
+You can "refresh" the model after creating to get the rest of the record.
+This will use the `find` method to get the full record:

 ```python
 user = User.create({"username": "Joe"}).fresh()